 For most individuals, agmatine works within 10 to 30 minutes when taking the powder.
 If taking a capsule or with a meal, the effects may take up to 45 minutes to kick in.

-Things that go well with agmatine
+Supplements that go well with agmatine

 There is plenty of evidence for agmatine reducing tolerance of certain painkillers.
 However, due to this being a supplement site, I’m not going into details for these uses.

 There is at least one account of caffeine and agmatine being a potent combination.
 One study suggested that agmatine reduced the locomotor activity of caffeinated rats, but primarily only in male rats.(source)